gyliu513/gyliu513.github.io/_posts/2023-03-08-chatgpt-and-slack-integration.markdown

 ### Pre-Req

-f you don’t have Python installed, [install it from here](https://www.python.org/downloads/).
+If you don’t have Python installed, [install it from here](https://www.python.org/downloads/).
 Then prepare one file `requirements.txt` as follows.

 - requirements.txt